codyaverett/memento/programming/python/python basics.md

 print(names[0:3]) # ["Coddeeee", "John", "Bob"]
 ```

-Strings in python are objects
+Strings in python are objects and are immutable

 ```python
 "a".upper()